eahrold/MunkiMenu/README.md

     main()
 ```

-2. make a package that installs the launchD file and the helper tool and loads the launchD in it's postflight script, You can download this type of installer package, ready for deployment [https://github.com/eahrold/MunkiMenu/releases/download/1.1/MunkiMenu.dmg here.]
+2. make a package that installs the launchD file and the helper tool and loads the launchD in it's postflight script, You can download this type of installer package, ready for deployment.

+You can download either type on the [release page](https://github.com/eahrold/MunkiMenu/releases)

 ### Other Info
 To uninstall the helper tool and associated files, click the option key while the menu is selected.